magicpatterns/catalog/packages/mirrorful/README.md

 **Should I commit `.mirrorful` to source?**

 Yes.
 It's a good idea to commit `.mirrorful` to source, so that other developers can use the same configuration.

+**Why should I use Mirrorful?**

+Design systems are the building blocks of your app, but many projects don't adopt them until it's too late because they believe it will slow you down.
+Mirrorful will speed you up.
+Its lightweight and dead simple.

+We're on a mission to help your project be as beautiful as possible.
+The bar for high quality design is getting higher.
+We want to help everyone add simple design tokens to new (and existing!) projects.

+Install Mirrorful in 5 minutes today, and then design at scale forever.
+We believe all you need is a source of truth, color variables, a few design tokens and you are set up for success.

 ## ❤️ Community & Support